sudoswap/lssvm/README.md

-# sudoswap AMM
+# sudoAMM

-An implementation of the AMM idea described [here](https://blog.0xmons.xyz/83017366310).
+An implementation of the AMM protocol described [here](https://blog.0xmons.xyz/83017366310).

-Liquidity providers use `LSSVMPairFactory` to deploy a minimal proxy `LSSVMPair` for a specific NFT collection.
+Liquidity providers use `LSSVMPairFactory` to deploy a modified minimal proxy `LSSVMPair` for a specific NFT collection.
 From there, the deployed pool maintains its own TOKEN/NFT inventory.
 Users can then call the various `swap` functions on the pool to trade TOKEN/NFTs.

 `LSSVMPair`s are either `LSSVMPairEnumerable` or `LSSVMPairMissingEnumerable` depending on whether or not the pair's `ERC721` contract supports `Enumerable` or not.
 If it doesn't, we implement our own ID set to allow for easy access to NFT IDs in the pool.